mizx/odyssey-help-articles/docs/outlets-2024+.md

 ---
-title: Galley outlets have no power
+title: 120V (AC) outlets have no power
 subtitle: 2024 and newer
 tags:
   - common